-What if I don't get my first presentation style choice?
+What if I don't get my first scheduling choice?

-The committee tries to accommodate all 1st choice presentation styles.
+The committee tries to accommodate all 1st choice requests.
 However, if you put a 2nd choice, you are agreeing that this will be appropriate for your presentation needs, and you will accept the presentation assignment.

 What if I only want to register for one type of presentation?

 On the CSURF registration site, you will be asked to make a 1st choice and a 2nd choice presentation style.
 If you only have one type you wish to choose, just put that in your 1st choice and do not add a 2nd choice.